Key takeaways:

 Keypad door entry systems

 In contrast to RFID systems, keypad door entry systems don’t require users to carry a physical device, like a card or fob.
-Instead, users simply enter a PIN code on the keypad.
+Instead, users enter a PIN code on the keypad.

 rfid door entry system